 From fourbie driver CW in Arizona: a twin-tablet set up to save flipping from maps to satellite or playing with opacity due to bright sun visibility issues.

-The A7 got a screen protector out of the box but the all-metal body is slippery so needs something better to handle it.
-I have a RAM windscreen sucker and flange mount but was a shocked at A7 RAM ‘Tough Dock’ prices which easily exceeded the cost of the tablet.
-In a car it’s not going to get run over and smashed like on a bike, and I’m not rallying, so I bought child’s foam case off ebay for £12, complete with vomit-proof standle.
-It will do for the moment; I might attach a` RAM or a Nuvi flange ans sucker to the back.
+The A7 got fitted with a screen protector out of the box but the all-metal body is very slippery so needs something better to handle it.
+I have a RAM windscreen sucker and flange mount but was shocked at A7 RAM ‘Tough Dock’ prices which easily exceeded the cost of the tablet.
+In a car it’s not going to get run over and smashed, like on a bike, and I’m not rallying, so I bought child’s foam case off ebay for £12, complete with vomit-proof standle.
+I ended up zip tying it to a handle or rear view mirror

 Touratech RAM mount